bnLexsi/Audio-Visualizer/README.md

 # Audio-Visualizer 🎵
 > A lightweight, sleek, and responsive 12-band audio visualizer built with C# and Guna UI 2.

-AudioPulse captures system audio in real-time using WASAPI loopback, processes the sound via Fast Fourier Transform (FFT), and visualizes the frequency spectrum across 12 custom logarithmic bands—from sub-bass to air frequencies.
+Audio-Visualizer captures system audio in real-time using WASAPI loopback, processes the sound via Fast Fourier Transform (FFT), and visualizes the frequency spectrum across 12 custom logarithmic bands—from sub-bass to air frequencies.

 ---